 UPRM operates in semesters.
 Each semester comprises a 15-week conference period and 1 to 2 weeks of finals.
-The Bachelor of Science in Chemical Engineering is a 5-year (i.e. 10 semesters) program with 172 credit-hours.
-Below is the latest curriculum, approved as of the first semester of the academic year 2019-2020.
+The Bachelor of Science in Chemical Engineering is a 5-year (i.e. 10 semesters) program with 160 credit-hours.
+Below is the latest curriculum, approved for implementation at the beginning of the academic year 2022-2023.
 This curriculum applies to all new admissions (i.e. freshmen), re-admissions, and transfers (including those from articulated programs) from that date, thereafter.

 The flowchart below shows the pre-requisite and co-requisite sequence of courses in the curriculum.